andrewhowdencom/website/site/content/this-site.md

 ## (Todo) Polyfilled client-hints
-The intent with this is to modify the image that's served to the user based on the DRP of that device, detected by JavaScript and sent to the server with ServiceWorker.
+The intent with this is to modify the image that's served to the user based on the DPR of that device, detected by JavaScript and sent to the server with ServiceWorker.

 ## (Todo) Application shell architecture